 To discern means to understand and discriminate between various particulars, judging wisely and objectively.
 It is normally a fruit of much self-control, restraint and training, in other words discipline.
 Wise choices can be made in a state of lucid stillness.
 Discernment comes by prayer and self-renunciation.
-One should "test the spirits to see whether they are from God" (1 John 4:1).
+One should "test the spirits to see if they are of God" (1 John 4:1).